Community Partners

 Joining us every program since October 2024, The United Effort Organization provides comprehensive and integrated services to find affordable housing, public assistance programs, resources, and mentors.
 They take a "whole person advocacy" approach to understanding the needs and goals of each client, and then work with folks to navigate the complexities of housing and benefits applications and determine a path towards self-sufficiency.

-A nonprofit startup like us, you can read more about The United Effort Organization in the Mercury News.
+A volunteer-driven startup like us, you can read more about The United Effort Organization in the Mercury News.

-A nonprofit startup like us, you can read more about The United Effort Organization in the Mercury News.
+A volunteer-driven startup like us, you can read more about The United Effort Organization in the Mercury News.

 To face the enormous mountain that is climbing out of homelessness, one first needs energy.
 Enter the incredible Loaves & Fishes Family Kitchen.
 This inimitable nonprofit partner delivers 112 packaged meals and cases of water to our program every single program.